waynecarter/simple-intelligence/service/README.md

 To set up an eventing function in Couchbase Server that enriches documents:

 ### Create Function
-1. Log in to Couchbase Server UI and go to **Eventing**.
+1. Log in to Couchbase Server UI and go to **Eventing**
-2. Add a new function (e.g. EnrichSentiment).
+2. Add a new function (e.g. EnrichSentiment)

 ### Create Aliases
 In the function setting: